 Connecticut Restaurant and Food Service - Minors Poster

-The Connecticut Restaurant and Food Service - Minors is a child labor law poster by the Connecticut Department Of Labor.
+The Connecticut Restaurant and Food Service - Minors is a labor law posters poster by the Connecticut Department Of Labor.
 This poster is mandatory for some employers, including employers of minors who are in the restaurant or hotel restaurant business.

 This poster must be posted in a conspicuous place where all minor employees will see it that are in the restaurant or hotel restaurant industry.
 It describes minimum wages that must be paid to regular minor workers as well as handicapped minor workers and restrictions on hours minors can work.
 This poster also describes penalties to employers for violating this law and shows the general statutes related to restaurant/food service.
 As of 2017, the current minimum wage rate for minors is $10.10 per hour.